Circe Maia: Poetry

 In her first book as an adult, En el tiempo (1958) Circe Maia wrote that she favored a poetic language that was "direct, sober, and open, that was not different in tone from conversation, but was a conversation with greater quality, greater intensity....
 The mission of this language is to uncover, not to hide; to uncover the value and meaning of existence, not to usher us into a separate world requiring an exclusive and closed poetic language".
 Throughout her poetic career Maia has been faithful to this conviction.
 People, objects, personal tragedies, the art of painting, and the passage of time are some themes she has "uncovered", and by doing so has revealed the human condition.
 She uses her personal experience to feel the pulse of humanity and to discuss it conversationally, as with a close friend.

 For more than fifty years she has avoided letting her poetry become self-contained, the sort of literature that ends up as monologue.
-As she has said, I see "in daily lived experience one of the most authentic sources of poetry".
-Her intensely intelligent poetry is an expression of sensation, especially the heard and the seen.
+As she has said, "in daily lived experience one of the most authentic sources of poetry".
+Her intelligent poetry is an expression of sensation, especially the heard and the seen.

 Her poems have been set to music by Daniel Viglietti, Jorge Lazaroff, Numa Moraes, and Andrés Stagnaro, among others.
 That her poetry has been part of the spirit of the times can be seen in the Uruguayan nueva canción group of the late 1970s Los que Iban Cantando, whose name was inspired by a poem in her book En el tiempo (1958).
 Perhaps more significantly, her poem Por detrás de mi voz was set to music by Daniel Viglietti in 1978 as Otra voz canta.
 This song, sometimes performed in combination with the poem Desaparecidos by Mario Benedetti, became a Latin American anthem against the military regimes that committed forced disappearances, especially those participating in Operation Condor: